perl-foundation-outreach/season-of-docs-ideas/proposal-2021.md

 <!-- or Others -->

-The Perl Foundation has participated in Google Summer of Code in several ocassions, last one in 2019.
-We have applied for funding in season of docs also in two ocassions, the initial call in 2019 and last year in 2020; we haven't been funded so far in this specific call.
+The Perl Foundation has participated in Google Summer of Code in several occasions, last one in 2019.
+We have applied for funding in season of docs also in two occasions, the initial call in 2019 and last year in 2020; we haven't been funded so far in this specific call.